gridai/grid-docs/products/run-run-and-sweep-github-files/artifacts.md

 ![](../../.gitbook/assets/im.png)

 {% hint style="info" %}
-Artifact links have an expiration of 24 hours.
+Artifact links have an expiration of 24 hours, new link is generated every 24 hours
 {% endhint %}

 ## Access artifacts via the CLI